 There are now over 3.6 billion people worldwide using social media – the population of Great Britain thirty times over – and Statista predicts that this figure is set to grow to almost 4.4 billion by 2025!

 Social media is a beast that all companies need to conquer in the modern age.
-If you’re looking for some tips on how to make the most of your Twitter and Facebook accounts, check out our social media business guide.

 How to make sure you get repeat business from your clients

 There are a number of easy ways you can keep yourself “front of mind”, putting you in pole position should any more work come up.

 - Connect – Follow your clients on Twitter, LinkedIn, or wherever is appropriate.
 This way you can keep up with what their company is doing, and vice versa.
 You might even respond to them with the occasional comment or post to stay in touch;

 - Newsletters – If you’re the kind of thought-leading forward-thinker who delivers a monthly or fortnightly email newsletter to interested parties, consider adding your clients to the mailing list (or, as you want to be GDPR proof, ask them to sign up);